potassco/fastlane/docs/getting_started/benchmark-tool/index.md

 btool init
 ```

-- Copy the [`mod_lns-conda`][prgm] program into the `programs` folder.
+- Copy the [`fastlane-conda`][prgm] program into the `programs` folder.
 - Install [runlim] into the `programs` folder
 - Make sure all programs are executable.
 - Modify one of the provided [runscripts] to fit your use-case and copy it into the `runscripts` folder.
-- Make sure mod_lns is correctly installed in a conda environment
+- Make sure fastlane is correctly installed in a conda environment
 - Depending on your system, you might need to load your conda environment during benchmark runs
     - For benchmarking on a cluster (dist jobs), load the environment inside `./templates/single.dist`
-    - Otherwise set the conda environment inside the `./programs/mod_lns-conda` script
+    - Otherwise set the conda environment inside the `./programs/fastlane-conda` script

 - Generate a start script using: